 Humor was crisp and well-timed as our guide, vivacious stage manager Glace Chase flitted around the stage, frequently accompanied by the muscular Jock (Valton Jackson) and Cade (Richard JMV).
 Old George (Chuck Blasius) opined that life is fleeting and meant to be cherished–carpe diem!
 Steven (Jack Bartholet) and Trade (Antony Cherrie) reminded us of the fragility of life and love, and Lisa’s (Ashley Chavonne) expressive dances and words gave us balance and context.
 Petey (Eileen Dover) showed a wicked wit and charm and attracted friends but lamented for something more.
 Lighting and sound, and music were managed impeccably.
 Disco Daydream was warm, naughty, hilarious, and sentimental.

 The Village!
-A Disco Daydream at Dixon Place Written by Nora Burns Directed by Adam Pivirotto Executive producers Stephen Henderson and James LaForce Co-Producers Bill Megevick and World of Wonder Producers Donald Capoccia, Simon Halls, Laurie Pike, Jacqueline Tannenbaum, John Bartlett, Pike-Hermes Family, and John Morse
+A Disco Daydream at Dixon Place, written by Nora Burns and Directed by Adam Pivirotto.
+Executive producers Stephen Henderson and James LaForce.
+Co-Producers Bill Megevick and World of Wonder Producers Donald Capoccia, Simon Halls, Laurie Pike, Jacqueline Tannenbaum, John Bartlett, Pike-Hermes Family, and John Morse

 Bartholet, Chuck Blasius, Glace Chase, Ashley Chavonne, Antonie Cherrie, Eileen Dover, Valton Jackson, Antwon LeMonte, and Richard Schieffer.

 Choreography by Robin Carrigan Directed by Adam Pivirotto Costumes by Paul Alexander Sets Designed by Steven Hammel Stage Manager Helen Thornton Props/Asst Stage Manager Torin Jay Musical Curation Robin Carrigan